 9. Open source

 With all your knowledge and power that comes with it, it’s time to finally unveil it to the world. 🌐 And the best way to do that is by creating your own open source project!
 That will be a true test of your skills!
 Start with an idea.
 Be sure to create something that others would like to use.
 Then go through the correct steps, one by one - problem-solving, architecture planning, prototyping, coding, testing, and launching. 🚀

 Your OSS (open-source software) project can open a world full of new possibilities for your future.
 And, if it will grow big enough, you can even hope for more!
 Just remember that the idea and its execution are the most important steps!
 Also, even if your project won’t be a big shot, don’t worry.
 You’ve made it this far, and you’ll go further!
 Just never give up and loop! 🔁

 This is probably the most generic list for the most complex topic I’ve ever made.
 There’s no recipe, no single way of achieving the same goal for different people.
 But that’s something you most likely have already heard.
 And, as I don’t want to talk about what has already been said, I can just wish you a great time learning how to code and discovering this interesting world of web development and coding in general. 😃 So, never settle and keep digging!
 There’s still countless tools, concepts and other things to learn about!

 With this list, I hope I helped you at least a bit at organizing your learning to-do.
 Remember to check out the brilliant road-maps listed in the resources section.
-They don't cover each step as we've done in this article but can give you a fair understanding of what can be your next possible target.
+They don’t cover each step as we’ve done in this article but can give you a fair understanding of what can be your next possible target.
 Now, if you already are a web developer, what do you think about this list?
-Let me know down in the comments and don't forget to leave your reaction.
-And, if you think it's worth it, consider sharing this article with any beginning web developers you know! 😉
+And if you’re not, did this list make you think about becoming one?
+Let me know down in the comments and don’t forget to leave your reaction.
+And, if you think it’s worth it, consider sharing this article with any beginning web developers you know! 😉